-For more than 20 years, Strong City Baltimore’s Adult Learning Center has provided classes in Adult Basic Education (ABE) and English Language Acquisition (ELA/ESL/ESOL), as well as citizenship preparation to Baltimore residents, all at no cost to the learner.
-We provide basic skills training in ABE (reading, writing, and math) and ELA citywide.
+For nearly 30 years, Strong City Baltimore’s Adult Learning Center has provided classes in Adult Basic Education (ABE) and English Language Acquisition (ELA/ESL/ESOL) to Baltimore residents, all at no cost to the learner.

 Adults with language and math skills are more employable, more engaged in civic life, and more involved with their children’s education.